MiningTcup/Roblox-Multi-Instance/README.md

 A. It's open source, you can look for yourself.

-Q. Why does my Anti-Virus ding it?
+Q. Why does my antivirus ding it?

 A. Becuase it uses a mutex, which could be malicious.